dragoyanev/vr-ue4-project-01-kitchen-cleanup/README.md

 - [Original samples downloaded from] ](https://freesound.org)

 ## Detailed description
-The game experience is lasting 60 seconds and game is over.
-Every 10 seconds are spawned 10 dirty dishes.
+The game experience is lasting 60 seconds before the game is over.
+Every 10 seconds are spawned additional 10 dirty dishes.

-- Player should press the Red button in the scene to start the game.
-It have text shown in front of the player view.
+- Player should go over the "Red button" in the scene with one of the controllers meshes to start the game.
+It have helping text shown in front of the player view .
 Every time the Red button is pressed the game is restarted
 - Plates are spawned from the Left controller current position within the reach of the player, in the kitchen.
-- The plates can be grabbed with Grip button when the top of the stick is in the plate range and should be moved to the sink
+- The plates can be grabbed pressing Grip button when the top of the controller mesh (magic wand) is in the plate range.
+Plate should be moved to the sink area.
 - When plates get to the sink, they then "disappear" only if staying there continuously for 2 seconds and are removed from level.
 - More plates spawn after a set amount of time 10 seconds, plates spawn in waves.
 - Actor bp_sink_box acts as the sink that "washes" the plates